pen-lang/pen/doc/src/references/language/packages.md

 - Library packages are imported and used by other packages.
 - System packages are similar to library packages but provide system interfaces to application packages.

-Packages are considered as application packages if they have `main.pen` files at their top directories.
-Note that every application package needs to have at least [one system package](/advanced-features/system-injection.md#system-packages) in its [package configuration file](#package-configuration).
+Application packages must have `main.pen` module files at their top directories.
+Note that every application package must specify at least [one system package](/advanced-features/system-injection.md#system-packages) that links applications in its [package configuration file](#package-configuration).

 ## Package configuration